HazemTech365/PowerMenu/README.md

   > Right-click → “Run as administrator”.

 - ⚡ **Shutdown or Restart doesn’t happen right away?**
 > If **Fast Startup** is enabled, Windows might delay or override shutdown commands.
 > Disable it via *Control Panel → Power Options → Choose what the power buttons do → Change settings that are currently unavailable → Uncheck "Turn on fast startup"*.

 - 🌀 **Stuck in Safe Mode after reboot?**
 > No worries — **PowerMenu detects when you're in Safe Mode** and offers to automatically exit it as soon as you launch the app.
 > Just open PowerMenu again while in Safe Mode and follow the prompt — it handles the rest for you.
+>
-  > If that doesn't work, open Command Prompt as Administrator and run this command:
+> 🛠️ **Still stuck?** Open Command Prompt as Administrator and run:
-`bcdedit /deletevalue {current} safeboot`.
+> `bcdedit /deletevalue {current} safeboot`

 ---